 Degree: MFA, Pennsylvania State University

-His screenplay, The End-of-Summer Guest – about Anne & Charles Lindbergh and Antoine de Saint-Exupéry – was awarded the third place prize in the 2009 American Screenwriters Association International Screenplay Competition.
+His screenplay The End-of-Summer Guest – about Anne & Charles Lindbergh and Antoine de Saint-Exupéry was one of the winners in the prestigious Final Draft Big Break Screenplay Competition.

 After joining the CWRU faculty in 1989, Professor Orlock served ten years as the head of the Department of Theater and Dance, during which time he was instrumental in establishing the successful MFA graduate program collaboration with the Cleveland Play House.

-Professor Orlock is a past recipient of the Wittke Award for distinguished undergraduate teaching.
-He currently conducts a popular SAGES seminar, Fly-Fishing: the Sport, the Metaphysics, and the Literature.
+A recipient of the University’s Carl F. Wittke Award for distinguished undergraduate teaching, he currently conducts a popular undergraduate seminar: Fly-Fishing: the Sport, the Metaphysics, and the Literature.